snobu/destreamer/README.md

 PowerShell uses a backtick [ **`** ] and cmd.exe uses a caret [ **^** ].

 Note that destreamer won't run in an elevated (Administrator/root) shell.
 Running inside **Cygwin/MinGW/MSYS** may also fail, please use **cmd.exe** or **PowerShell** if you're on Windows.
+**WSL** (Windows Subsystem for Linux) is not supported as it can't easily pop up a browser window.
+It *may* work by installing an XWindow server (like [Xming][xming]) and exporting the default display to it (`export DISPLAY=:0`) before running destreamer.
+However we didn't test this so it's pure speculation on our part.

 Download a video -
 ```sh